Positive Review Response Examples – Changing the Way We Give Feedback

 Positive Review Response Examples: Reinforcement

 Feedback with reinforcement can be offered at any time.
 The more times you give your direct reports constructive criticism, the better.
 Opportunities arise at any moment.
-You just need to be mindful when they do.
+You need to be mindful when they do.
 Consider the following positive review response examples:

-• Something I really admire about you is…
+- Something I really admire about you is…

-• You handled _________ really well…
+- You handled _________ really well…

-• You did a great job with _______.
+- You did a great job with _______.
 You should take that opportunity more often…

-• You are a rockstar when it comes to…
+- You are a rockstar when it comes to…

-• One thing I can always count on when it comes to you is…
+- One thing I can always count on when it comes to you is…

-• I can tell the difference when you…
+- I can tell the difference when you…

 Understanding Redirected Feedback

-• Is this a good time for some feedback?
+- Is this a good time for some feedback?

-• How do you think the project went?
+- How do you think the project went?

-• Can we meet to summarize the project?
+- Can we meet to summarize the project?

-• Can we talk about the barriers project X had?
+- Can we talk about the barriers Project X had?

 Insightful Positive Review Response Examples

 Make recommendations actionable: Give workers feedback on actions that can be taken to change their behavior.
 Effective comments must refrain from being personal.
 There is no reason to bully or go on the defensive.
-Receiving comments that highlight what we can do to accomplish our goals or better ourselves motivates us to work harder and make necessary changes.
+Receiving comments highlighting what we can do to accomplish our goals or better ourselves motivates us to work harder and make necessary changes.

 Flipping the Script: How Do I Ask for Criticism?

 Interestingly, asking for feedback more frequently is one method to ease the stress surrounding providing and receiving it.
-Feedback conversations become less stressful as more of them are included in daily activities.
+Feedback conversations become less stressful as more are included in daily activities.
 Start asking your team for input by utilizing the following questions:

-• Is there anything I can do to get better?
+- Is there anything I can do to get better?

-• Could you let me know your thoughts on that?
+- Could you let me know your thoughts on that?

-• What aspects of my project or presentation impressed you?
+- What aspects of my project or presentation impressed you?

 When you open this dialogue, just like you want your team members to be in a good space to receive feedback, you should also be in a good space to receive it.
 Watch your emotions and do your best not to be defensive.
 Your team members will pay attention to how you respond and learn from it.